Cimarron Turnpike: Tolls

 As of 2022, passengers of two-axle vehicles (such as cars and motorcycles) pay a total of $7.45 to travel the entire length of the Cimarron Turnpike.
 Tolls vary based on the entrance and exit used.
 The turnpike accepts OTA's Pikepass transponder system as an alternative to PlatePay payment.
 Pikepass customers receive discounted toll rates; the Pikepass rate for the full length of the Cimarron is $3.30.

-As of August 30, 2022, the SH 99 toll plaza at exit 48 has been converted to cashless tolling with PikePass or PlatePay as options.
-The rest of the turnpike (including the Spur) has been converted to PlatePay as of December 15, 2022.
+On August 30, 2022, the SH 99 toll plaza at exit 48 had been converted to cashless tolling with PikePass or PlatePay as options.
+The rest of the turnpike (including the Spur) had been converted to PlatePay on December 15, 2022.

 Toll revenues from the Cimarron Turnpike are not necessarily used to maintain it.
 Under a practice known as cross-pledging, all OTA toll revenue is pledged against the sum of OTA's indebtedness, including bonds financing the state's other turnpikes.